Victor2Code/blog/_posts/2019-07-04-jekyll-github-pages-appear-on-Google.md

 Then, you can submit the address of your sitemap file to Google Search Engine, prompting the Googlebot to analyze your site for indexing.

 For my case, I could not search my site via site name until **2 days** after I submit the sitemap file.
+And it is **5 dyas** for posts to be searchable via title name.
 It takes some patience.

 ## URL Inspection
 Yes!
 If everything goes smoothly, you site can be found via Google now, that is exciting.